An analytic formalism to describe the $N_{\rm eff}(\rm H)$-$n_{\rm H}$ relationship in molecular clouds: Methods

 We accounted for the fact that gravity is not dominant at all densities by introducing a threshold that determines when gravity becomes dynamically important.
 We denoted the threshold function as $S_n(n_{\rm H}/n_T)$, where $n_T$ is the transition density.
 A good parameterization of $n_T$ equates the Jeans length and turbulence sonic scale, and following \citet{Burkhart2019} for isothermal turbulence,

 where $M_s$ and $\alpha_V$ calculated at $L_0$ using $\sigma_0$, which is a similar expression also shown by \citet{Padoan2011}.

 We adopted a softened threshold, $S_n(z_n) = z_n/(1+z_n)$, where $z_n = n_{\rm H}/n_T$.
-The choice of threshold will impact how rapidly or slowly the effective column density transitions between the turbulence and gravity dominated regimes.
+The choice of threshold will impact how rapidly or slowly the effective column density transitions between the turbulence and gravity-dominated regimes.
 The total gravitational column density is